Common Mistakes Travellers Make On Their First Trip To India

 This especially applies to the poverty that you will come across throughout India.
 Seeing small children beg can be heartbreaking, but remember this is what they do for a living in most cases.
 You will be broke before you know it if you donate to every beggar.
 Instead try to help in other ways such as volunteering if you are able to.

 So try to avoid stressing the small things and accept what you can't change.
-The biggest piece of advice I give but yet find difficult to do myself, is to just go with it.
+The biggest piece of advice I can give, but yet find difficult to do myself, is to just go with it.
 Research the culture of your destination as much as you can, so that you know what to expect.
-Here you can read more about 10 Things I Have Learnt About Living In Punjab if you are travelling to North India.

 Under Estimating Travel Time

 India is densely populated making travel especially slow whether you are taking a rickshaw, bus, taxi or train.
 The worst thing you can be doing is rushing between destinations as you will miss out on so much of the culture.
 There really is that much to do and see in any one region of India that you want to take your time sightseeing, so be sure to plan enough time to travel between destinations.

 Driving in India is a nightmare and driving 1km takes thrice the time it would in any other country.
 Roads are chaotic with traffic honking at one another, stray animals roaming the roads and people dashing amongst the traffic as they attempt to cross the road.
 If you are planning to drive in India and aren't confident with no road rules, then I'd suggest you hire a driver.
 Expect public transport to be overflowing as passengers are usually crammed into trains and buses.
 With passengers even being crammed onto rooftops and any nook or cranny that is available.
 Not to mention most public transport is never on time so if you are relying on buses or trains be warned to expect delays and cancelations.